djx2726889/djx2726889.github.io/_pages/abouten.md

 # Education Background

+- 2018.08-2022.06  University of Electronic Science and Technology of China
-- 2018.08-2022.06  UESCT  School of Computer Science and Engineering  Computer Science and Technology(**Yingcai Honors College**)
+  School of Computer Science and Engineering
+  Computer Science and Technology**(Yingcai Honors College)**
 - Credits: 3.99/4.00
 - GPA(Five Semesters): **3/254  top 1.2%**
 - CET-4: 628